 Before you buy a Tesla - what you need to know

 Before you buy a Tesla of any description, we thought it important to share a few basics on owning an EV and the way Tesla do things.
 The ownership experience of a Tesla is likely to be very different to what you are used to, something that you must understand before taking the plunge as failing to do so may result in either the experience being euphoric or potentially a new car buying mistake.
-What's typical is owners find a mixture of good with some not so good surprises mixed in, the odd one being unwelcome.
+This is not just the shift from a petrol car to an ekectric car, but also the way Tesla operate compared to traditional car dealers.
+What's typical is owners find a mixture of good and some not so good surprises, and whether the overall change is a good one or not depends on personal preferences.

 We try to take an impartial and balanced view of the good and the bad, and let the reader make an informed choice.